 MP for Leeds Central and Headingley

-Alex Sobel is the Labour and Co‑operative MP for Leeds Central and Headingley, first elected in 2017.
-He currently sits on the Joint Committee on Human Rights and has previously served as a shadow minister for Environment, Food and Rural Affairs and for Digital, Culture, Media and Sport, reflecting a focus on human rights and public services within a Labour policy frame.
+Alex Sobel is the Labour (Co-op) MP for Leeds Central and Headingley, first elected in 2017.
+He currently serves on the Joint Committee on Human Rights and has previously held shadow ministerial roles for Digital, Culture, Media and Sport and for Environment, Food and Rural Affairs.
+His parliamentary activity has included work on committees such as the Highgate Cemetery Bill Committee and the Monken Hadley Common Bill Committee, reflecting broad interests in rights, culture and heritage.

-Declares eight financial interests, including five miscellaneous entries, two gifts/benefits and hospitality from UK sources, and one overseas visit.
+He has declared nine financial interests, including miscellaneous entries, gifts/benefits and hospitality from UK sources, and visits outside the UK.

 Generated 21 February 2026